The Golden Child: Plot

-Chandler and Kee travel to Tibet, where Chandler is swindled by an old amulet seller, later revealed as the High Priest of the temple where the dagger is kept hidden (and, subsequently, Kee's father).
-In order to obtain the knife, Chandler has to pass a test: an obstacle course in a bottomless cavern whilst carrying a glass of water without spilling a drop.
-With luck and wits, Chandler recovers the blade and even manages to bring it past customs into the United States.
+Chandler and Kee travel to Tibet, where Chandler is swindled by an amulet seller, later revealed as the High Priest of the temple where the dagger is kept hidden (and, subsequently, Kee's father).
+To obtain the knife, Chandler has to pass a test: an obstacle course in a bottomless cavern whilst carrying a glass of water without spilling a drop.
+With luck and wits, he recovers the blade and brings it into the United States.

 That night, Numspa and his henchmen attack Chandler and Kee.
 The Ajanti Dagger is lost to the villains, and Kee takes a crossbow bolt meant for Chandler, dying in his arms while confessing her love for him.
 Doctor Hong and Kala offer him hope: as long as the sun shines upon Kee, the Child might be able to save her.
 With the help of the Child's familiar, Chandler locates Numspa's hideout, retrieves the dagger with the help of Til, one of Numspa's men converted to good by the Child, and frees the boy.
 When Chandler confronts Numspa, he reveals himself as a winged demon.
 Chandler and the Child escape, only to be trapped inside a warehouse.
-Chandler loses the dagger when the warehouse collapses, with Numspa buried under falling masonry.
+Chandler loses the dagger when the warehouse collapses.

 Chandler and the Child head to Doctor Hong's shop, where Kee is being kept.
-As the two approach Kee's body, a badly injured but berserk Numspa attacks Chandler, but the amulet the Old Man sold Chandler protects him, then blasts the dagger from Numspa's hand.
-The Child uses his magic to place the dagger back into Chandler's hands, and Chandler stabs Numspa through the heart, destroying him.
+Numspa attacks Chandler, but the amulet the Old Man sold Chandler protects him, then blasts the dagger from Numspa's hand.
+The Child uses his magic to place the dagger back into Chandler's hands, and Chandler stabs Numspa, destroying him.
 The Child then uses the last rays of sunlight and his powers to bring Kee back from the dead.
 The three later take a walk discussing the Child's return to Tibet.

 Cast

-J. L. Reate, the actor who played the "Golden Child", the male titular character, is actually female.
-Her full name is Jasmine Lauren Reate, and she was 7 when filming began.
-This was her one and only theatrical performance.